certator/mplh5canvas/README.rst

 has no installation dependencies, is easy and fast to animate, and retains compatibility with current matplotlib usage scenarios.

-Installation instructions can be found on the project's `Wiki`_ page.
+Installation instructions can be found below or on the project's `Wiki`_ page.

 Features
 --------